samlaubscher/Stellar-Drift-Game-M2/README.md

 * I posted my site in the Slack Peer Review channel.... update

 ### 4.2 Bugs
-#### Fixed
+### **Fixed**
-I encountered an enourmous amount of bugs when building this game and attempting to get the code to work.
+I encountered an enourmous amount of bugs when building this game as there was a lot of logic to work with.
 I am very satisfied that I managed to resolve most of these, allowing me to build a sucessfully working game.
+Often the issue would be some minor code that I did not correctly impliment.
+Here are some of the more notable issues and bugs I encountered.

 * `Sprites` hitting the center of the screen - If a value close to 0 is generated for the `Sprite` X or Y positions, the object would travel straight towards the center of the screen.
 This was not only against my idea for the design, but it also created harsh visual flashes that could even affect people suffering with epilepsy.
 I fixed this using the `notZeroRange()` function.